Dateline NBC

 Dateline NBC (also known simply as Dateline) is a weekly American television news magazine reality legal show that is broadcast on NBC and Telemundo.
 Created in 1992, it was initially the network's flagship general interest news magazine, but evolved to focus mainly on true crime stories with only occasional episodes that focus on other topics.
 The program airs Fridays at 10:00 p.m.
 Eastern Time (9:00 p.m.
 Eastern for special two-hour editions).
-Special weekend encore editions also air at 9 or 10:00 p.m. (two-hour editions at 7 and 8:00 p.m. depending on the night).
+Special weekend encore editions also air at 9:00 p.m. or 10:00 p.m. (two-hour editions at 7:00 p.m. and 8:00 p.m. depending on the night).
 One or two-hour feature-length editions sometimes air on any given scheduled evening, often to fill vacancies in the primetime schedule on the program's respective nights due to program cancellations.
 In February 2021, the program aired its first ever docuseries, "The Widower", a five-hour true crime saga about a man who married six women, four of whom died.

 History

 Early

-Dateline is historically notable for its longevity on NBC, compared to the fifteen newsmagazines (often cloning the formulas of 20/20 and 60 Minutes) the network tried from the mid-70s until its debut.
+NBC had tried for many years to create a newsmagazine similar to 60 Minutes and 20/20.
+Among the previous attempts: First Tuesday (1969–1971; 1973), Chronolog (1971–1972), NBC News Presents a Special Edition (1973–1974), Weekend (1974–1979), Prime Time Sunday (1979–1980), Prime Time Saturday (1980), NBC Magazine with David Brinkley (1980–1981), NBC Magazine (1981–1982), Monitor (1983), First Camera (1983–1984), Summer Sunday, USA (1984), American Almanac (1985–1986), 1986 (1986), Yesterday, Today and Tomorrow (1989), Real Life with Jane Pauley (1990–1991), and Exposé with Tom Brokaw (1991).
 Each of these earlier shows ended ignominiously, often in the same year, or even the month they premiered, and were barely promoted, much less needed, during NBC's ratings domination of entertainment programming in the 1980s.
-The creation of Dateline also served to smooth relations with original anchor Jane Pauley, who had been controversially pushed out from Today and seen her own primetime make-up vehicle, the light news-focused Real Life with Jane Pauley, poorly paired with a tabloid newsmagazine, Exposè.

-The program debuted on March 31, 1992, initially airing only on Tuesdays, with Jane Pauley and Stone Phillips serving as its co-anchors.
+Dateline NBC debuted on March 31, 1992, initially airing only on Tuesdays, with Jane Pauley and Stone Phillips serving as its co-anchors.
 Tom Brokaw and Katie Couric joined the program when the previously separate newsmagazine Now with Tom Brokaw and Katie Couric was converted into Dateline Wednesday.
 Gradually, the program expanded with the addition of a third night (on Friday) in 1994 and a fourth night (on Monday) in 1997, peaking at five nights a week with Sundays in mid-1999 and 2000.
 The number of nights that the program aired began to be reduced due to viewer exhaustion and the rise of equally economic and popular reality television programming.
 Editions first began to be removed in the spring of 2001, with the main Tuesday slot being eliminated in 2004.